Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 Plan & Pricing

 Postach is a blogging platform that allows you to create a blog using Evernote.
 It was founded in 2012 and now has over 200,000 users.
-It is a great platform for bloggers who use Evernote, but it has been criticized for being too simple and not having as many features as other blogging platforms.
+It is a great platform for bloggers who use Evernote, but it is too simple and does not have as many features as other blogging platforms.

 With Postach, users can connect their Evernote account to the service and create notes with a specific tag, which are then automatically converted into blog posts on their Postach.io blog.
 Users can also customize the design of their blog and add features such as Google Analytics tracking, custom domain names, and social media integration.